Bingo (American version): Cards

 The most common bingo cards are flat pieces of cardboard or disposable paper that contain 25 squares arranged in five vertical columns and five side-to-side rows.
 Each space in the grid contains a number, except the middle square, which is designated a "free" space.

 A typical bingo game utilizes the numbers 1 through 75.
 The five columns of the card are labeled 'B', 'I', 'N', 'G', and 'O' from left to right.
 The center space is usually marked "free" or "free space", and is considered automatically filled.
 The range of printed numbers that can appear on the card is normally restricted by column, with the 'B' column only containing numbers between 1 and 15 inclusive, the 'I' column containing only 16 through 30, 'N' containing 31 through 45, 'G' containing 46 through 60, and 'O' containing 61 through 75.

 The number of all possible bingo cards with these standard features is P(15, 5) × P(15, 5) × P(15, 5) × P(15, 5) × P(15, 4) = 552,446,474,061,128,648,601,600,000 or approximately 5.52e26.
-The way the numbers are being assigned to each column makes a horizontal line win about three times more probable than a vertical line win when many people play together.
+The way the numbers are assigned to each column makes a horizontal line win about three times more probable than a vertical line win when many people play together.

 In u-pick 'em bingo and other variants of bingo, players are issued three 25-number cards that contain all 75 numbers that may be drawn.
 Players then mark which numbers they wish to play and then daub those numbers according to the numbers drawn.
 In addition, double-action cards have two numbers in each square.

 A player wins by completing a row, column, or diagonal.
 The most chips one can place on a bingo board without having a bingo is 19, not counting the free space.
 (For this to happen, two spots in opposite corners must not be filled along with a spot on one corner of the center away from the two opposite corner spots and finally opposite to that in relation to the center would be two flat against the center piece.)

 In addition to a straight line, other patterns may be considered a valid bingo in special games.
 For example, a 2×2 square of marked squares in the upper-right-hand corner could be considered a "postage stamp".
 Another commonly valid pattern is covering the four corners.
 Certain special games only count specific patterns as bingos, such as a roving 'L', which requires players to cover all B's and the top or bottom row or all O's and the top or bottom row, or a blackout, covering all 24 numbers and the free space.